Breathtaking virus numbers show normal life still far away

-JOHANNESBURG (AP) — South Africa was poised on Saturday to join the top five countries most affected by the coronavirus, while breathtaking numbers around the world were a reminder that a return to normal life is still far from sight.
+JOHANNESBURG (AP) — South Africa was poised Saturday to join the top five countries most affected by the coronavirus pandemic, while breathtaking infection numbers around the world were a reminder that a return to normal life is still far from sight.

+The country’s 337,000 cases make up roughly half of all confirmed infections on the African continent and its struggles are a sign of trouble to come for nations with fewer health care resources.
+South Africa was on track to join the U.S., Brazil, India and Russia as current trends show it will surpass Peru.

+“The simple fact is that many South Africans are sitting ducks because they cannot comply with World Health Organization protocols on improved hygiene and social distancing,” the foundation of former South African archbishop and Nobel Peace Prize winner Desmond Tutu and his wife, Leah, warned in a statement.

-Confirmed virus cases worldwide have topped 14 million and deaths have surpassed 600,000, according to Johns Hopkins University data, a day after the World Health Organization reported a single-day record of new infections at over 237,000.
-Death tolls in the United States are reaching new highs, and India’s infections are over 1 million.
+The development comes a day after the World Health Organization reported a single-day record of new infections at over 237,000.
+Daily death tolls have been reaching new highs in several U.S. states and India’s infections are over 1 million.
+Experts believe the true numbers around the world are higher because of testing shortages and data collection issues in some nations.

-Iran’s president made the startling announcement that as many as 25 million Iranians could have been infected, the state-run IRNA news agency reported.
-Hassan Rouhani cited a new Health Ministry study that has not been made public.
-Iran has seen the Middle East’s worst outbreak with more than 270,000 confirmed cases.

-Experts believe the true numbers around the world are higher because of testing shortages.
-And as countries try to ease lockdowns, new ripples of cases follow.

-South Africa on Saturday could join the U.S., Brazil, India and Russia as the most badly hit countries as its cases near 350,000.
-Current case trends show it will surpass Peru.

-That comes as the world marks Mandela Day, remembering South Africa’s first Black president and his legacy of fighting inequality.
+The world on Saturday marked Mandela Day, remembering Nelson Mandela, South Africa’s first Black president — another Nobel Peace Prize winner — and his legacy of fighting inequality.
 The country, however, remains the world’s most unequal, and health officials have warned that the pandemic will lay that bare.

-“The simple fact is that many South Africans are sitting ducks because they cannot comply with World Health Organization protocols on improved hygiene and social distancing,” the foundation of former South African archbishop and fellow Nobel Peace Prize winner Desmond Tutu and his wife, Leah, said in a statement.

-South Africa’s new epicenter, Gauteng province, is home to one-quarter of the country’s population, with many poor people living in crowded conditions in the middle of a frosty winter.
+South Africa’s new coronavirus epicenter, Gauteng province, hosts the cities of Johannesburg and Pretoria and one-quarter of the country’s population, with many poor people living in crowded conditions in the middle of a frosty Southern Hemisphere winter.

-The country’s cases make up roughly half of all on the African continent.
-Its struggles are a sign of trouble to come for less-resourced nations there.
 Mandela’s message is “more relevant than ever,” WHO Africa chief Matshidiso Moeti said, calling for equitable access to care.

+U.N.
+Secretary-General Antonio Guterres, who delivered the Nelson Mandela Annual Lecture, said “COVID-19 has been likened to an X-ray, revealing fractures in the fragile skeleton of the societies we have built,” adding that developed countries have “failed to deliver the support needed to help the developing world through these dangerous times.”

+Confirmed virus cases worldwide have topped 14.1 million and deaths are nearing 600,000, according to Johns Hopkins University data.
+Infections are soaring in U.S. states like Florida, Texas, Arizona, fueled by the haphazard lifting of coronavirus lockdowns and the resistance of some Americans to wearing masks.

 In India, a surge of 34,884 new cases was reported as local governments continue to re-impose focused lockdowns in several parts of the country.